yackx/ipgo/content/complex-data-types/sets.md

 }
 ```

 We have used an idiomatic construct in the `if` statement: we assign and check `found` on the same line.
-It saves one line and express the intent that we want to check if the key is present and discard `found` afterwards.
+It saves one line and conveys the intent that we want to check if the key is present and discard `found` afterwards.

 To illustrate the function, I know of one fruit that can be considered as a vegetable.